val500/rustboy/README.md

 # Rustboy
 ## Gameboy Emulator Written in Rust
-* Mainly meant to learn more about old architectures and as a fun learning project to get better as Rust.
+* I am mainly making this to learn more about old architectures and as a fun learning project to get better as Rust.
+Not neccessarily the most accurate/correct emulation of the GameBoy.
 ## Progress
 ### 1/10/21
 * Most of the main opcodes have been added